A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 Who can blame them?

 As long as acupuncture is limited to such things as treating nausea from chemotherapy, it is a laughable delusion.
 When acupuncture is used instead of chemotherapy to treat cancer, it will become a dangerous delusion.
 The same should be said of other alternative treatments known to be placebos, such as homeopathic remedies.
 As long as homeopathy is used to treat nausea or insomnia, it is laughable.
-But when homeopathy is used to prevent malaria or pregnancy it becomes a dangerous delusion.
+But when homeopathy is used to treat AIDS, or to prevent malaria or pregnancy, it becomes a dangerous delusion.

 further reading